Updated

 2.1.
 No intent

-Recall that a person is only guilty under these laws if he:
+Recall that you are only guilty under these laws if you:

 - intentionally,